robmab/RallyWorld/wp-content/plugins/autoptimize/readme.txt

 Moreover don't worry if your cache never is down to 0 files/ 0KB, as Autoptimize (as from version 2.2) will automatically preload the cache immediately after it has been cleared to speed further minification significantly up.

+= My site looks broken when I purge Autoptimize's cache! =

+When clearing AO's cache, no page cache should contain pages (HTML) that refers to the removed optimized CSS/ JS.
+Although for that purpose there is integration between Autoptimize and some page caches, this integration does not cover 100% of setups so you might need to purge your page cache manually.

 = Can I still use Cloudflare's Rocket Loader? =

 Cloudflare Rocket Loader is a pretty advanced but invasive way to make JavaScript non-render-blocking, which [Cloudflare still considers Beta](https://wordpress.org/support/topic/rocket-loader-breaking-onload-js-on-linked-css/#post-9263738).
 Sometimes Autoptimize & Rocket Loader work together, sometimes they don't.
 The best approach is to disable Rocket Loader, configure Autoptimize and re-enable Rocket Loader (if you think it can help) after that and test if everything still works.